Kirubakaran05/Kirubakaran05/README.md

 ## 🔍 About Me

-Aspiring Data Analyst skilled in Excel, Power BI, Tableau, SQL, and Python with a strong foundation in transforming data into actionable insights.
+Data Analyst with hands on experience applying advanced analytics using Excel, Power BI, Tableau, SQL, Alteryx and Python with a strong foundation in transforming data into actionable insights.
 Proven academic and project experience in gathering, cleaning, analyzing, and visualizing data to support data-driven decisions.
 Known for strong analytical skills, clear communication, and a deep curiosity for uncovering insights that add value.

 **🔧 Skills:**